 Steel is highly recyclable with no downgrading between “forms”.
 Where some materials break down, steel can be used again and again without losing quality for the duration of its lofty lifespan, making steel furniture exceptionally durable.

-Aluminium furniture, you see it everywhere!
-This flexible material offers a chic aesthetic which makes it an obvious choice for sustainable furniture, and perfect for modern designs.
+Aluminum furniture, you see it everywhere!
+This flexible material offers a chic aesthetic which makes it an obvious choice for sustainable furniture and is perfect for modern designs.

 This gorgeous, chunky shelf set is made by Ben Simpson Furniture on Etsy, called: “Rustic Shelves Handcrafted | Solid Wood & Inverted Metal Shelf Brackets”.
 Please see our affiliate note.